Lyle24/zhibingeng/README.md

 ## About me

 ## Research
 My research area is Representation Theory of Real and P-adic Groups.
-I'm also interested in Number Theory, in the
+I'm also interested in Number Theory, as expected in the Langalnds Program.

 ### Preprint